 They are able to support healthy skin barrier functions.

-Linoleic acid benefits skin prone to itchy breakouts.
-If skin is deficient in Linoleic acid the sebaceous glands of the skin produce a type of sebum which is drier and firmer than healthy sebum and which can easily become stuck and form blackheads and whiteheads.
+When skin is deficient in Linoleic acid the sebaceous glands produce a type of sebum which is drier and firmer than healthy sebum and which can easily become stuck and form blackheads, and whiteheads and outbreaks.

 An example of an oil rich in linoleic acid is Grape Seed oil.
 It is light, quickly absorbed, slightly astringent oil, and it is is also considered a nourishing, penetrating oil.
 It is not known to clog pores.
 It is high in Vitamin D, C, E and beta carotene, and antioxidants which can help minimize signs of aging, reduce the appearance of fine lines, maintain collagen and elastin in skin, and may help reduce under-eye circles.
 It has anti-inflammatory properties which can help prevent itchy breakouts.
 It has also been shown to stimulate skin tissue regeneration and improve wound healing.
 High levels of antioxidants in Grape Seed oil can help prevent clogged pores and reduce acne by regulating skin oil production.
 Grapeseed oil, due to its astringent nature is useful for skin toning and tightening and has been shown to minimize the prominence and size of scars.
 It is a good choice for sensitive skin and is known not to cause allergic reactions.

-I formulate my blends with a high amount of Linoleic fatty acid rich oils, 60-70%.
-I balance this with 30-40% oleic acid.
+I formulate my blends with a high amount of Linoleic fatty acid rich oils, 60-70% balanced with 30-40% oleic acid.
 I have found this ratio is a good fatty acid ratio for deep cleansing without being too drying and benefits most skin types, even those with occasional itchy outbreaks, sensitivities, recurring clogged pores and dry patches.